chuah48263/whereami/README.md

 # whereami

-`whereami` is a command tool to avoid confusion between real and virtual directories.
+`whereami` is a bash command similar to `pwd` to avoid confusion between real and virtual (symlink) directories.

 # Installation